Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What documents will I need to buy in Ivory Coast?

-To purchase property in Ivory Coast as a US citizen, you'll need your valid passport, proof of funds documentation, and the property's verified title documents, including an état foncier historique (property history extract) from the land registry to confirm the seller's rights.
+To buy residential property in Ivory Coast as a US citizen, you will typically need your passport, a notarized power of attorney (if buying remotely), proof of funds and source of funds documentation, and the property's title documents including its ACD or equivalent registry extract.

 We have a whole section dedicated to all the documents you need in our Ivory Coast property pack.